 Structure

 Have a clear structure in mind before you start.
-You’ve no doubt heard the oft-quoted phrase “Tell them what you’re going to tell them, tell it to them, then tell them what you’ve told them.”
-My English teacher always told me that writing should have a beginning, a middle and an end so, actually, the ‘tell them what you’re going to tell them’ model isn’t a bad one.
+You’ve no doubt heard the phrase “Tell them what you’re going to tell them, tell it to them, then tell them what you’ve told them.”
+(My English teacher told me that writing should have a beginning, a middle and an end so the ‘tell them what you’re going to tell them’ model isn’t a bad one).

-Your introduction doesn’t have to be long but it needs to be engaging; hook your reader enough that they want to keep reading.
-You don’t actually have to tell them exactly what you’re going to tell them, you can give them a ‘teaser’ of what’s coming up.
-I will often write the introduction last as, by then, I’ve worked out what the key points of the piece are.
+Your introduction doesn’t have to be long but it needs to be engaging.
+Hook your reader enough that they want to keep reading.
+You don’t have to tell them exactly what you’re going to tell them, you can give them a ‘teaser’ of what’s coming up.
+I will often write the introduction last, once I’ve work out what the key points are.

-Your middle is probably going to be the longest section as it’s where the key points are, and probably any quotes and references.
-If I’m writing for a client and haven’t quite worked out what the important points of a piece really are, I will often start writing in the middle; the key messages will often make themselves apparent as you write – allowing you to go back and revise your structure around them if you need to.
-Within your middle section, it also helps to organise the aspects of your article into separate paragraphs so that you are laying out the piece or progressing the story logically for your reader to follow.
+Your middle is probably going to be the longest section.
+It’s where the key points will go and probably any quotes and references.
+I will often start writing a piece from the middle.
+The key messages will often make themselves apparent as you write, allowing you to go back and revise your structure around them if you need to.
+Within your middle section, it helps to organise the aspects of your article into separate paragraphs so that you are laying out the piece or progressing the story logically for your reader to follow.
 Search engines as well as readers love structure and sub-headings, so it pays to be ordered in your writing.

-Your ending is, again, probably going to be fairly short but acts as a useful conclusion to reiterate your key points and – most importantly – state any call to action that you want your reader to take.
-I find the best endings – a bit like the best stand-up comedians – will often refer back to something you mentioned ‘at the top’ to give the piece a comfortably rounded-off feel.
+Your ending is, again, probably going to be fairly short.
+It should act as a useful conclusion to reiterate your key points and – most importantly – state any call to action that you want your reader to take.
+I find the best endings – like the best stand-up comedians – will refer back to something you mentioned ‘at the top’ to give the piece a comfortably rounded-off feel.

 Mind your language